hidayatsani119/po-can-travel/README.md

 ## Description

-**PO CAN Travel** is a backend application for a bus ticket booking system built using **Laravel 10**.
+**PO CAN Travel** is a application for a bus ticket booking system built using **Laravel 10**.
 This application provides authentication features (register & login), ticket searching, booking, payment confirmation flow, and ticket management using **Eloquent ORM** with proper request validation.

 This project was developed as a **Backend Intern Test Case – CAN Creative**.